yousifalansari/memory-game/README.md

 Class Canvas documents and personal pseudocode were utilized for this project’s structure and coding logic.

 ## Technologies Used
-- HTML5
+- HTML
-- CSS3 with Flexbox layout
+- CSS
-- JavaScript (ES6)
+- JavaScript
 - GitHub Pages for hosting

 ## Attributions